-Related companies Principal Transactions Size (Million Baht) Price conditions/ Rationale for the transactions Relationship with the company 2020 2021 1.
+Type of confiden Type of Confidence Italisactions Related companies Principal Transactions Size (Million Baht) Price conditions/ Rationale for the transactions Relationship with the company 2021 2022 1.
 Summit Auto Body Industry Co., Ltd. (SAB) 1) Revenue from sales of products and services - Sales of finished products, types of front brake cables.
-0.76 1,28 - It is a transaction of the sale of products normally occurring at a price that gives gross profit at a rate similar to the gross profit margin that the company received from selling the same product to another person who is not related to the company.
-Joint shareholders are Jurangkool Group holds 96% of SAB's paid-up capital and the remaining 4% is holded by Juangroongruangkit Group which is a relative of Jurangkool Group.
-The joint directors are Mr. Sunsurn Jurangkool, Mr. Thaveechat Jurangkool 2) Account receivable - Outstanding balance from sales of products and services 0.04 0.35 - Determine the normal trade credit term given to general account receivables. and Mr. Kornkrit Jurangkool.
-2. Summit Auto Seats Industry Co., Ltd. (SAS) 1) Revenue from sales of products and services - Sales of finished products such as accelerator cables, brake cables, hood opening cables, oil tank cover and seat adjustment straps for automobile.
-0.04 0.03 - It is a transaction of the sale of products normally occurring at a price that gives gross profit at a rate similar to the gross profit margin that the company received from selling the same product to another person who is not related to the company.
-Joint shareholders are Jurangkool Group holds 97% of SAS's paid-up capital and the remaining 3% is holded by Juangroongruangkit Group which is a relative of Jurangkool Group.
-The joint directors are Mr. Sunsurn Jurangkool,
+1.28 1.32 - It is a transaction of the sale of products normally occurring at a price that gives gross profit at a rate similar to the gross profit margin that the company received from selling the same product to another person who is not related to the company.
+Common shareholder is Jurangkool Group holded 89%.
+Common directors are Mr. Sunsurn Jurangkool, Mr. Thaveechat Jurangkool and Mr. Nuttapol Jurangkool.
+2) Account receivable - Outstanding balance from sales of products and services 0.35 0.34 - Determine the normal trade credit term given to general account receivables.
+2. Summit Auto Seats Industry Co., Ltd. (SAS) 1) Revenue from sales of products and services - Sales of finished products such as accelerator cables, brake cables, hood opening cables, oil tank cover and seat adjustment straps for automobiles.
+0.03 0.04 - It is a transaction of the sale of products normally occurring at a price that gives gross profit at a rate similar to the gross profit margin that the company received from selling the same product to another person who is not related to the company.
+1) Common shareholder is Jurangkool Group holded 100%.
+2) Common directors are Mr. Sunsurn Jurangkool and Mr. Thaveechat Jurangkool.

-Related companies Principal Transactions Size (Million Baht) Price conditions/ Rationale for the transactions Relationship with the company 2020 2021 2) Account receivable - Outstanding balance from sales of products and services 0.01 - - Determine the normal trade credit term given to general account receivables.
-Mr. Thaveechat Jurangkool and Mr. Kornkrit Jurangkool.
+Related companies Principal Transactions Size (Million Baht) Price conditions/ Rationale for the transactions Relationship with the company 2021 2022 Account receivable Outstanding balance from sales of products and services - - - Determine the normal trade credit term given to general account receivables.
 3. Summit Otsuka Manufacturing Co., Ltd. (SOM) 1) Revenue from sales of products and services - Sales steel parts to be used in the assembly of control cables for automobiles and motorcycles.
-9.52 15.48 - It is a transaction of the sale of products normally occurring at a price that gives gross profit at a rate similar to the gross profit margin that the company received from selling the same product to another person who is not related to the company.
-Shareholders are Jurangkool Group holds 49% of SOM's paid-up capital and the remaining 51% is holded by shareholders who are not related to the company.
-The joint directors are Mr. Sunsurn Jurangkool, Mr. Thaveechat Jurangkool and Mr. Kornkrit Jurangkool.
-2) Account receivable - Outstanding balance from sales of products and services 1.10 2.83 - Determine the normal trade credit term given to general account receivables.
+15.48 9.82 - It is a transaction of the sale of products normally occurring at a price that gives gross profit at a rate similar to the gross profit margin that the company received from selling the same product to another person who is not related to the company.
+Common directors are Mr. Sunsurn Jurangkool and Mr. Thaveechat Jurangkool.
+2) Account receivable - Outstanding balance from sales of products and services 2.83 0.55 - Determine the normal trade credit term given to general account receivables.
 3) Cost of purchasing products and services - Purchase parts and raw materials to be used in the assembly of automobile and motorcycle control cables.
-0,08 0.03 - It is a regular purchase of a product as any purchase from another partner by calculating the price according to the market price and compare prices with other sellers of products and services that
+0.03 0.02 - It is a regular purchase of a product as any purchase from another partner by calculating the price according to the market price and comparing prices with other sellers of products and services that